jjdelorme/ContosoUniversity/README.md

 ## Migrate

-We are going to use the [.NET Upgrade Assistant](https://dotnet.microsoft.com/platform/upgrade-assistant/) to automate some steps of the migrating to .NET 5.
+We are going to use the [.NET Upgrade Assistant](https://dotnet.microsoft.com/platform/upgrade-assistant/) to automate some steps of the migration to .NET 5.
 This will get us about 80% of the way there for this sample app and it is a good starting point for most .NET Framework to .NET 5 upgrades.

 1. Close your Visual Studio instance